stadid/webcontrol/README.md

 • Management of the time windows, desired temperatures and special operating modes of the controller.

-• Display of the status and error codes for the heat generator(s) installed in the system (detailed codes explanation available for the supported families of the heat generators: turboTEC, atmoTEC, eloBLOCK, ecoTEC, ecoVIT, ecoCRAFT).
+• Display of the status and error codes for the heat generator(s) installed in the system.
+Detailed codes explanation available for the supported families of the heat generators: turboTEC, atmoTEC, eloBLOCK, ecoTEC, ecoVIT, ecoCRAFT.

 • Heat generators cascade support (for heat generators in cascade the following parameters are available: status code, temperature of the supply and return lines, error code.
 Sending notification in case of heat generators failure).